 Do: Converge All of Your Data Sources Into One Holistic Customer Profile

 When it comes to data sources, communication is key.
 Each source should converge with the others so that your sales, marketing and customer service teams can get a 360 degree view of contacts in one place at any given time.
-The result: a smooth and seamless customer journey for both prospects and loyal customers.
+The result is a smooth and seamless customer journey for both prospects and loyal customers.

 How do you work towards this single view of the customer, with actionable data to boot?
 The answer is not always as simple as using a CRM.
 Though CRM software is a vital part of creating your customer profile, if your software of choice isn’t an all-in-one platform, you will also need back-end data sources.
-These back-end data sources are usually apps such as email marketing, marketing automation and customer care platforms.
-You can then sync these apps together so they feed into one large, actionable database, ensuring that customer identity becomes traceable on each platform.
+These back-end data sources are usually apps such as email marketing, marketing automation and customer care tools.
+You can sync these apps together so they feed into one large, actionable database, ensuring that customer identity becomes traceable on each platform.